 - Arrange for any perishable food, plants, disposables.

-- Contact banks to verify status of checking, savings and safety deposit box.
+- Contact banks to verify the status of checking, savings, and safety deposit box.

 - Notify anyone who had powers of attorney that their powers are terminated upon the death.